• Travel

 Let's Bake a Cake!
 A little hands that cook with books lesson for kids.

 Baking with kids is always a fun and messy adventure, but did you know it’s also a great way to build early literacy skills?
 In this Let's Bake a Cake Lesson, we’ll explore how you can turn a simple cake-baking session into a hands-on learning experience by labeling kitchen utensils and ingredients.
 Not only will your little ones enjoy mixing and measuring, but they’ll also begin to recognize words and connect them to everyday objects.
-Let’s make learning as sweet as the cake we’re about to ...
+Let’s make learning as sweet as the cake we’re about ...
 Read more...

-Filed Under: Kids Activities, Recipes, Science Tagged With: Cake, Cook, Kim, Little Hands That Cook, Party Ideas, Spiders
+Filed Under: Kids Activities, Recipes, Science Tagged With: Cake, Cook, Kim, Little Hands That Cook, Party Ideas, Recipes, Spiders

 By The Educators Spin On It